 Students develop a range of skills and techniques in 2D and 3D art forms, styles, media, materials and technologies.
-Make art works which reflect personal ideas, interests and an understanding of themselves.
-Understand how artworks reflect the values, beliefs and traditions of their own and other cultures.
-Analyse, interpret and respond to artworks, ideas and concepts.
+Students will make art works which reflect personal ideas, interests and an understanding of themselves.
+They will understand how artworks reflect the values, beliefs and traditions of their own and other cultures.
+Students will analyse, interpret and respond to artworks, ideas and concepts.